-By January 2022 the advisory committee created negotiated the elements of the the Big Wood River Ground Water Management Area Advisory Committee Groundwater Management Plan Term Sheet ("Term Sheet") describing various agreed upon management and mitigation actions intended to "inform the development of a groundwater management plan pursuant to Idaho Code § 42-233b, support the delivery of water to senior surface water rights, support stream health, and improve and maintain aquifer health."
+By January 2022 the advisory committee negotiated the elements of the Big Wood River Ground Water Management Area Advisory Committee Groundwater Management Plan Term Sheet ("Term Sheet") describing various management actions intended to "inform the development of a ground water management plan pursuant to Idaho Code § 42-233b, support the delivery of water to senior surface water rights, support stream health, and improve and maintain aquifer health."
 A copy of the Term Sheet is attached herein as Appendix D.

 Representatives of the following entities signed the Term Sheet: BWLWWUA, BWCC, SVGWD, GGWD, Sun Valley Company ("SVC"), City of Hailey, Water District 37B Ground Water Association ("WD37B GWA"), City of Bellevue, City of Ketchum, and Sun Valley Water and Sewer District ("SVWSD").
 All of these entities are collectively referred to in this Management Plan as the "Term Sheet Parties" or "Parties."
-The Cities of Bellevue, Ketchum, and Hailey are collectively referred to in this Management content/uploads/sites/2/publications/20190920-Summary-Groundwater-Conditions-Big-Wood-River-GWMA2019-Update.pdf.

-Plan as the "Cities."
+The Cities of Bellevue, Ketchum, and Hailey are collectively referred to in this Management Plan as the "Cities."
 SVGWD and GGWD are collectively referred to in this document as the "GWDs."
 The Cities, SVWSD, and SVC also prepared the Cities/SVWSD/SVC Term Sheet RE: Big Wood River GWMA Management Plan ("Cities-SVSWD-SVC Term Sheet") to further address their contributions to the Management Plan.
-The Cities- SVSWD-SVC Term Sheet is appended to the Term Sheet found in Appendix D.
+The Cities-SVSWD-SVC Term Sheet is included as Appendix A to the Term Sheet found in Appendix D of this Management Plan.